Finding the Best Banks in Boston

 Almost anywhere you go in Boston, you’ll find a Citizens Bank logo.
 This is due to the bank’s huge presence in the city with over 200 branches and ATMs.
 Citizens Bank also has a physical presence in 10 other states in the New England, Mid-Atlantic and Midwest regions.
 This does make accessing your Citizens accounts more difficult if you’re traveling beyond those areas.

 When it comes to bank accounts, you can have your pick from a variety of options.
 Citizens Bank offers various savings, checking, money market and CD accounts, plus IRA offerings to help you save for retirement.
 Most of these accounts do charge a monthly fee, namely the checking accounts.
 However, you can get these fees waived by meeting certain requirements like making one deposit each statement cycle.
 Plus, the bank makes it easy for almost anyone to open a checking or savings account without any minimum deposit requirements.

 The cost of maintaining physical branches in various states throughout the country makes it so that big banks like Citizens typically don’t offer the highest interest rates on their bank accounts.
-The bank’s most basic savings account, the Green Savings® Account, earns a mere 0.01% on all balances.
-To earn at the highest savings account rate of 0.07% APY, you would need to open a Platinum Plus Savings® account and have at least $250,000 in the account.
+The bank’s most basic savings account, the One Deposit Savings® Account, earns a mere 0.01% on all balances.
+To earn at the highest savings account rate of 0.02% APY, you would need to open a Platinum Plus Savings® account.
 The highest APY the bank offers comes with its 12-Month Breakable CD and requires you to link the CD to a Platinum Plus Checking account.